Skip to main content

 API Limit backoff, queues, and retries

-As a result of dynamic limits by seller, region, and marketplace, the timing of data will vary.
-If the capacity does not align with the need at any point, Amazon suggests using a "back-off" and "retry" pattern, which Openbridge does do.
+The timing of data will vary due to dynamic limits by seller, region, and marketplace.
+If the capacity does not align with the need at any point, Amazon suggests using a "back-off" and "retry" pattern, which Openbridge does.
 In the event of API errors, unresponsiveness, or throttles, Openbridge will queue a request for a later retry.

 Following the exponential backoff and retry pattern detailed by Amazon can and will introduce "delays" of hours or days in having data arrive.
 This results from having to wait for more API capacity to make requests without further incident.